Kim Clijsters: Fed Cup

 Clijsters made her Fed Cup debut for Belgium in 2000 at the age of 16.
 The top-tier World Group that year consisted of 13 teams, 12 of which were divided into three round robin groups.
 The winners of the round robin groups in April would compete with the defending champion United States team in a knockout format for the title in November.
 Belgium was placed in a group with Australia, France, and Russia.
 Each tie was contested over one day as a best-of-three rubbers, two in singles and the last in doubles.
 Clijsters only played singles, while Els Callens and Laurence Courtois played all three doubles matches.
 Although Clijsters narrowly lost her debut to Jelena Dokic of Australia by a score of 9–7 in the third set, her teammates were able to secure the tie.
 She won her other two matches against Nathalie Tauziat of France and Anna Kournikova of Russia, both of which were crucial as Belgium won each of those ties 2–1 as well to win the group.
-In the semifinals, Henin returned to the team as they faced the United States, the hosts for the final rounds.
+In the semifinals, Henin returned to the team as they faced the United States.
 After Henin lost to Monica Seles, Clijsters needed to defeat Lindsay Davenport to keep Belgium in the tournament.
 She won the second set, but ultimately lost the match.

 The following year, the format for the Fed Cup changed again.
-The entire competition was played out in November.
 The three round robin pools were reduced to two and the winners of each pool would contest a final tie for the title.
 Belgium's team of Clijsters, Henin, Callens, and Courtois from the 2000 final all returned for 2001.
-The United States withdrew before the start of the event, citing security concerns a few months after the 11 September terrorist attacks.
 With Henin and Clijsters exclusively playing singles, and Callens and Courtois playing doubles, Belgium won all nine of their rubbers against Spain, Germany, and Australia to advance to the final.
 Facing Russia, Henin defeated Nadia Petrova and Clijsters defeated Elena Dementieva to secure Belgium's first Fed Cup crown.
 Courtois commented, "We were never under any pressure, mainly because Kim and Justine were so strong."